Back to blog

 Trap 1: Which Competent Authority Do You Notify?

-Practical implication: if you are a German-headquartered SaaS with operations in France, Italy, and Spain, a pan-EU cloud outage triggers reporting to BSI as primary, but may also require notifying ANSSI, ACN, and INCIBE depending on the entity structure and the national law's contact-point rules.
+Practical implication: if you are a German-headquartered SaaS with operations in France, Italy and Spain, a pan-EU cloud outage triggers reporting to BSI as primary competent authority.
+Whether secondary notifications are required to ANSSI, ACN, INCIBE or any sectoral regulator depends on the entity structure, the contact-point arrangements designated by each national law, and any sectoral overlay.
 The safest approach is to establish a matrix of notification obligations per country before an incident occurs.

 Trap 2: Different Scope Thresholds